-Principle 6: The board should exercise sufficient control over management.
-Boards need to exert adequate control to effectively perform their oversight of management.
+Principle 6.
+The board should exercise sufficient control over management.
+Boards need to exert an adequate degree of control to effectively perform their oversight of management.

-55. Governance codes unanimously emphasize the board's responsibility to monitor management effectively and to ensure that the strategic objectives of their organizations are being achieved.
-This role is reiterated in the OECD Principles, the Viénot Report (France), the Preda Report (Italy), the Corporate Governance Forum Principles (Japan), the Peters Code (Netherlands), and the Cadbury Report (UK).
+Governance codes unanimously emphasize the board's responsibility to monitor management effectively and to ensure that the strategic objectives of their organizations are being achieved.
+This role is reiterated in the OECD Principles, the Viénot Report (France), the Preda Report (Italy), the Corporate Governance Forum Principles (Japan), the Peters Code (the Netherlands), and the Cadbury Report (U.K.).

-- 56. In practice, private sector boards exert influence over management primarily through their ability to motivate (including through compensation) and, if necessary, replace the top layer of management.
-The power to determine management compensation is used on an ongoing basis to exert influence over management: based on the recommendations of compensation committees, private sector boards determine top executives' compensation and incentive plans at regular intervals. - 57.
-Situations where private sector boards generally step in more visibly arise when the company runs into difficulties, or if the board lacks confidence in management's ability to set strategy or execute its plans.
-In those instances, the board can challenge the CEO and go as far as replacing him/her.
-More and more boards are not hesitating to use these powers; the past years have seen a flurry of such CEO replacements including at Ford, Viacom, Home Depot, McAfee, Disney, Sovereign Bancorp, and CNET Networks. - 58.
-Business academics suggest that, in a more regular state of affairs, a constructive board will perform its oversight of management without over-interfering or micromanaging.
-This is for two reasons: first, boards have limited time and should focus on the most strategic decisions and oversight functions and second, over-interfering boards run the risk of undermining management, making it difficult to hold the latter accountable for results that it did not fully own.
+In practice, private sector boards exert influence over management primarily through their ability to motivate (including through compensation) and, if necessary, to replace the top layer of management.
+The power to determine management compensation is used on an ongoing basis to exert influence over management.
+Based on the recommendations of compensation committees, private sector boards determine top executives' compensation and incentive plans at regular intervals.

+Situations where private sector boards generally step in more visibly arise when the company runs into difficulties, or if the board loses confidence in management's ability to set strategy or to execute its plans.
+In those instances, the board can choose to challenge the CEO and go as far as replacing him or her.
+More and more boards are using these powers; the past years in particular have seen a flurry of CEO replacements.
+The 2006/2007 list includes those at Ford, Viacom, Home Depot, McAfee, Disney, Sovereign Bancorp, and CNET Networks.

+Business academics suggest that, during a normal state of affairs, a constructive board will perform its oversight of management without overinterfering or micromanaging-that is, there should always be substantial delegation by the board.
+This is for two reasons: first, boards have limited time and should focus on the most strategic decisions and oversight functions and second, over-interfering boards run the risk of undermining management and making it difficult to hold the latter accountable for results that it did not fully own.

 A best-practice board will maintain its independence and strive to achieve a balance between control and micromanagement.
-Within those parameters, Carter and Lorsch (2004) suggest that there is significant room for variation in the private sector depending on company specificities, including the complexity of the business and when a new CEO has yet to earn the trust of the board.
+Within those parameters, Carter and Lorsch (2004) suggest that there is significant room for variation in the oversight activities performed by private sector boards depending on company specificities, including the complexity of the business and particular circumstances such as when a new CEO has yet to earn the trust of the board.

-59. As mentioned previously, the Board is very heavily involved in management activities while the IMFC exercises a "light-touch" in oversight.
-This raises challenges as to whether the Board has sufficient independence and is sufficiently distant from management to be able to hold management accountable.
-Furthermore, the Board today is not involved in evaluating management, and only discusses management compensation in aggregate as opposed to on an individual basis.
-One can ask whether the Board should be involved in selecting, evaluating, compensating, and potentially replacing the MD, DMDs, and next layer of management.
+As mentioned previously, the Fund's Executive Board is very heavily involved in management activities while the IMFC plays a very "light-touch" role in oversight.
+This raises some challenges as to whether the Board has sufficient independence and is sufficiently distant from management to be able to hold management accountable.

+Furthermore, the Executive Board today is not involved in evaluating management, and only discusses management compensation in general, not in reference to specific individuals occupying the office.
+One can also ask whether the Board should be involved in selecting, evaluating, compensating, and potentially replacing the MD and Deputy Managing Directors.

-D. Stakeholder Interests
+Stakeholder Interests

-Principle 7: Corporations should adhere to disclosure and transparency requirements.
-There is widespread acceptance of the need for financial and non-financial disclosure, and governance codes are increasingly converging towards similar requirements.
+Principle 7.
+Corporations should adhere to disclosure and transparency requirements.
+There is widespread acceptance of the need for financial and non-financial disclosure, and the various governance codes are increasingly converging towards similar requirements.
 Disclosure of corporate governance practices in particular is seen as a way to build trust with shareholders by allowing better transparency around how boards ensure the performance of their duties to shareholders.